data-to-insight/ssd-data-model/README.md

 ## Running the SSD for/within your LA (Summarised getting started introduction)
 Any representative from your LA is welcome to get in touch directly with questions or requests for support to get started with, or run the SSD (see following subscribe/contact/volunteer details).
 Obviously we welcome questions/input regardless of your involvement decision etc!

-The SSD is essentially a single SQL script, that creates labelled persistent tables in your database.
-There is no data sharing, and no changes to your existing systems required.
-It does require that tables and indexes for the SSD be created, and therefore in some/most cases will need either your IT team support and/or agreement.
-The SQL script is always non-destructive, i.e. it does nothing to your existing data/tables/anything - the SSD is simply a series of SELECT statements, pulling copied data into a new standardised field and table structure on your own system for access by only you/your LA.
+The SSD is essentially a single SQL script, that creates labelled persistent tables in your existing database.
+There is no data sharing, and no changes to your existing systems are required.
+Data tables(with data copied from the raw CMS tables) and indexes for the SSD are created, and therefore in some cases will need support and/or agreement from either your IT or Intelligence team.
+The SQL script is always non-destructive, i.e. it does nothing to your existing data/tables/anything - the SSD process is simply a series of SELECT statements, pulling copied data into a new standardised field and table structure on your own system for access by only you/your LA.

 ### Getting started workflow:
 The development and deployment of the SSD is functional only within, and as a result of direct involvement with Local Authorities.
 So we're not expectant of a one-size-fits-all approach, and will work with your team(s) to ensure confidence in, and successfull implementation of the SSD for your LA.
 - Contact us with your interest --> Conversations to assist running(within LA) & any basic set up needed --> Access given to the SSD script by email or via Github --> LA runs SSD --> Support available if needed --> shared access given to any available further tools e.g. stat-returns scripts etc. --> Feedback and improvements change requests as needed.